Edited by Michael Szenberg and Lall Ramrattan

 Chapter 7: Sex and the Ivy League

-Graciela Chichilnisky* Life is strange.
+7. Sex and the Ivy League Graciela Chichilnisky* Life is strange.
 Since childhood I have followed a peaceful and enjoyable inner path, which later developed into a matching professional and family life.
 I felt in harmony with my goals, and able to achieve what is important.
 Playing ‘tomboy’, I was attracted to masculine arenas and accomplishments, and never thought of myself as a woman.
 I always enjoyed good challenges, which to me are the spice of life.
 Yet somewhere along this path I met uncontrollable external forces, full of sound and fury, and had to experience first-hand the stormy transition of women’s roles at the turn of the twenty-first century.
 I joined Columbia University in 1977.
 For me, Columbia has become a challenge to meet, and the road to merge my internal and external lives: my personal values with my public life.
 TWO REFLECTIONS My first reflection from my professional experience in academia is that for a woman to survive and to thrive she must learn to turn negative responses into positive resources.
 This is a perverse reversal of the Pavlovian response.
 I call this, for short, ‘turning dung into fertilizer.’
 I truly believe it is one of the most important elements for women’s success and happiness.
 It is a wonderful recipe for dealing with the ‘glass ceiling,’ a well-known and somewhat cruel situation where the more you succeed, the more you get punished.
-Think of it this way – energy is energy, and simply changing the sign of the response one receives from negative to...
+Think of it this way – energy is energy, and simply changing the sign of the...

 You are not authenticated to view the full text of this chapter or article.